Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/07/murdle-murdoku-and-murder-mysteries/index.md

 * It has **theme**.
 The murder mystery theme gives extra flavor and variety to the puzzles, which would otherwise be abstract number crunching.
 It makes it "intuitive" as to why they're solving things this way and what steps they need to take.
 * It has **humor**.
 Can never underestimate this.
 "Cozy Crime" has endless opportunities for silly crimes, funny characters, and other spicy remarks to liven things up.
 It baffles me how humor and playfulness is banished from almost everything aimed at adults.
 * It is **easy to grow**.
 You can let a computer generate the puzzles---it should take only a few days of programming and testing, and only a second to actually run.
 Then you, as the writer, simply assign _meaning_ to the result.
 You invent the characters, weapons, setting, etcetera as flavor.
 * It presents all this in a **clean, nice package that you can easily gift someone**.
 Most things can be acquired for free on the internet ... but humans are still physical beings who like to be lazy.
-In other words, physical things we can hold in our hands are just worth more to use than something on a screen, and we're not likely to scour the internet ourselves to create a collection of puzzles.
+In other words, physical things we can hold in our hands are just worth more to us than something on a screen, and we're not likely to scour the internet ourselves to curate our own collection of puzzles.

 _Murdoku_ is a slightly different story.
 It actually **evolves** the genre.
 It looked at Sudoku and its variants, and came up with a really clever new twist that hadn't been done before.
 (It is for that reason that I would personally classify _Murdle_ as an "okay time waster", but _Murdoku_ as an actual "interesting puzzle challenge".)

 * It **simplifies Sudokus**.
 Only two of its rules remain (no two people in same row/column), the others are discarded.
 Simplification is always great for wide reach and accessibility.
 * It adds **theme (and visualization)**.
 Thanks to its rules, Murdokus can actually look good and varied.
 It's not just black numbers on a white grid, it's an actual place with objects and rooms to figure out.
 And, again, this helps anyone _understand_ what they're doing and why.
 They have a goal beyond just "filling this grid with numbers".
 Their goal is to catch a killer.
 This works wonders _even if_ the theme is pasted on very thinly.
 * It is **easy to grow**.
 Again, you can generate these sudokus forever with a computer.
 And then the creator can assign _meaning_: invent the different clues and names and theming of this one.
-Every Murdoku can be really different because all the clues and deducations you need to make are different.
+Every Murdoku can be really different because all the clues and deductions you need to make are different.
 You need to be _creative_ instead of just "learning the trick".
 * It presents all this in a **clean, nice package that you can easily gift someone**.

 I also think we shouldn't underestimate the names and presentation.
 Murdle and Murdoku are great names.
 Memorable.
 Look good on a cover.
 Communicate what they intend to be/do very well.
 Their presentation is clean and professional.
 Detailed without overdoing it on said details.